-A Safari in Africa is completely different from your average beach holiday.
+A safari in Africa or a visit to Namibia is completely different from your average beach holiday.
 It´s a big adventure and you need to be well prepared.
 This category helps you to plan your trip and answers a lot of your questions.
 Whether you are travelling on your own, a guided self drive or joining an organized tour, it is advisable to consult on a few recommendations and travel tips.

 Read more about the best times to go.